 Attention!
 You will need the original document for the visa application.

 Russian Visa Invitation Letter: My Experience

-At first, all these formalities scared me, stressed me out.
-As time goes by (I have already obtained more than 10 visas to Russia for myself), the stress disappears but I am always a bit nervous when I submit my application.
+At first, all these formalities scared me and left me feeling pretty stressed me out.
+As time goes by (I have already obtained more than 10 visas to Russia by myself), the process becomes less daunting, though I’m still always a bit nervous when I submit my application.

 Russian Visa Invitation Letter Sample

 Here are some examples of tourist Invitation for getting a visa to Russia: